ycm-core/YouCompleteMe/README.md

 had something mapped to that key combination.
 The `<blah>` part of the message will tell you what was the key combination that failed.

-Look in the _Options_ section and see if which of the default mappings conflict with your own.
+Look in the _Options_ section and see if any of the default mappings conflict with your own.
 Then change that option value to something else so that the conflict goes away.